semaphoreci/docs/docs/ci-cd-environment/setup-caching-on-aws-s3.md

 The instructions that follow assume you already have the AWS CLI properly installed and configured in your personal machine.
 If you’re not sure how to configure that, you can follow [this tutorial from AWS][setup aws cli].
 You can also create the AWS resources described in this guide through the AWS console.

-The bucket name used here will be `semaphore-cache` and the AWS region used wil be `us-east-1`, but make sure you adjust the commands to match your bucket name and region of choice.
+The bucket name we use in this example will be `semaphore-cache` and the AWS region will be `us-east-1`.
+Make sure you adjust the commands to match your bucket name and region of choice.

 <b>1.
 Create your AWS S3 bucket and block public access to it:</b>

-This is the bucket that cache CLI will use to store/retrieve archives.
+This is the bucket that the cache CLI will use to store and retrieve archives.

 ```
 aws s3api create-bucket \